Crossing the U.S. Border: Laws & Regulations

 Lawful Permanent Residents

-Special rules apply to Canadian, Mexican and Bermudian citizens crossing the U.S. border as part of the WHTI.
-All international visitors (regardless of country of origin) must present a passport or secure travel document when entering the country by air.
+Special rules apply to Canadian, Mexican, and Bermudian citizens crossing the U.S. border as part of the WHTI.
+All international visitors must present a passport or secure travel document when entering the country by air.
+They must do so regardless of their country of origin.
 See CPB's interactive WHTI map for more detailed information.

 - Canadian Citizens: Must present a single WHTI-compliant document when visiting by land or sea.
 Some Canadian citizens are subject to US-VISIT biometric procedures.